jeremyf/take-on-development/chapters/git.md

 And everything fell apart.

 We ended up spending 8 hours merging things.
-And I don't think we got things right.
+And I don't think we got it right.
 That day we decided we needed to move to git.

-Did I mention we didn't have automated tests?
+Did I mention we had minimal automated tests?

 \end{aside}